Nevada to Proceed With July Cannabis Sales Despite White House WarningThe Associated PressFebruary 24, 2017

 “Any action by the Trump administration would be an insult to Nevada voters and would pick the pockets of Nevada’s students,” Ford said.

-He also claimed increased enforcement of the nation’s drug laws would constitute “federal overreach” and asked Nevada’s Republican Attorney General Adam Laxalt to make a statement similar to that of Washington state’s vow to fight
+He also claimed increased enforcement of the nation’s drug laws would constitute “federal overreach” and asked Nevada’s Republican Attorney General Adam Laxalt to make a statement similar to that of Washington state’s vow to fight any crackdown.

 Federal laws pre-empt state laws, but former President Barack Obama gave the states leeway to establish marijuana industries as long as they keep the drug from crossing state lines and away from children and drug cartels.
 It’s unclear exactly what Trump’s administration will do.